-Bring Your Own Device allows students, parents, staff and guests to use their own technology during the day to enhance the learning experience.
+Bring Your Own Device allows students, parents, staff and guests to integrate the utilization of technology devices at specified times during the instructional day to enhance the learning experience.
 Examples of the types of technology which can be used are Windows laptops/tablets, Mac laptops, Android tablets, and iPads.